LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 and all move at once, sometimes brutally colliding by accident.

 When the hero bumps into a monster or a monster attacks the hero, melee combat occurs.
-The best weapon equipped by each opponent is taken into account, as well as their organs, for calculating damage.
+The best equipped weapon or the best fighting organ of each opponent is taken into account for calculating damage.
-The damage the current hero can potentially inflict is displayed at the bottom of the screen.
-The damage potential of a monster may change as it finds and picks up new weapons, if it's capable of that.
+The damage the current hero can potentially inflict is displayed at the bottom of the screen, but the actual damage depends also on the armor the monster is wearing.
 Heroes and monsters running into one another (with the `SHIFT` key) do not inflict damage, but change places.
 This gives the opponent a free blow, but can improve the tactical situation or aid escape.

-Slinging missiles at targets wounds them, consuming the weapon in the process.
+Slinging a missile at a target wounds it, consuming the weapon in the process.
-You may propel any item in your possession (press `?` to choose an item and press it again for a non-standard choice) or on the ground (press `-`).
-Only items of a few kinds inflict any damage.
+You may propel any item in your equipment, inventory and on the ground (press `?` to choose an item and press it again for a non-standard choice).
+Only items of a few kinds inflict any damage, but some have other effects.
 Whenever the monster's or hero's hit points reach zero, the combatant dies.
 When the last hero dies, the game ends.